smxi/rbxi/rbxi-data/readme-rbxi.txt

 However, this script is designed to allow smooth, complete backups from inside your operating system, so you should rarely need this change.
 It's much easier after all running the backup from in the OS than having to reboot into another one.

 -------------------------------------------------------------------------
 EXCLUDE LIST SYNTAX
 .........................................................................
+NOTE: for rsync, you need to use ** for recursive rules, not *

 The main syntax you need to understand for creating an exclude list is this:
 1. /some/directory - Excludes any file or directory called: directory in /some and also excludes any directory or file contained in that.